 One tray for every cat in your household, plus one extra ideally should be placed in different discreet locations away from food.
 This doesn’t mean that each cat will automatically choose their own tray but it will give a general sense that there is plenty of choice.
 These trays can be covered or open but it is important that the areas they are located represent a place of safety where the cats don’t feel vulnerable.
 A regular cleaning regime is essential, removing faeces and urine soiled litter at least once a day and cleaning the entire tray weekly.
 Some cats find polythene tray liners unpleasant, particularly if they spend a lot of time scraping in the tray, as this could result in them getting their claws caught in the liner.
-Litter deodorants can also introduce a strong alien smell into the tray, so you may find your cat prefers a well maintained tray without any added fragrance.
+Litter deodorants can also introduce a strong alien smell into the tray, so you may find your cat prefers a well-maintained tray without any added fragrance.

 Cats need to scratch to maintain their claws and mark their territory.
 If provisions are not made for this then cats will scratch items of furniture.
 Scratching posts should be as tall as possible to allow your cat to scratch vertically at full stretch.
 Panels can be attached to walls at the appropriate height if space is at a premium.
 Some cats prefer to scratch horizontal surfaces so a variety of scratching areas should be provided.
-(Click here for more information about how to choose and use a scratching post)

 Many cats enjoy the company of their own species, under the right circumstances, and some sources of advice actively encourage owners to acquire more than one cat when keeping them indoors.
-However problems can arise when the individuals reach social maturity (usually between the ages of eighteen months and four years) and find themselves competing for limited resources within a territory that is relatively small.
-These problems can potentially be minimised by providing plentiful resources in the home and keeping the appropriate number of cats for the size of property.
+However, problems can arise when the individuals reach social maturity (usually between the ages of eighteen months and four years) and find themselves competing for limited resources within a territory that is relatively small.
+These problems can potentially be minimised by providing plentiful resources in the home and keeping the appropriate number of cats for the size of the property.
 A commonly quoted formula to calculate the appropriate number of resources is ‘one per cat in the household plus one extra, placed in different locations’.
 There is no formula for the recommended number of cats per square metre floor space but common sense should prevail.
-Keeping seven cats in a two-bedroom flat for example is asking for trouble!
+Keeping seven cats in a two-bedroom flat, for example, is asking for trouble!
 Townhouses also represent a uniquely challenging environment for cats with the narrow staircases leading to each floor becoming areas where conflict can often occur.

 Social contact with humans is important but the level will vary according to the personality of the cat.
 It is best to allow your cat to dictate the level of interaction and to initiate most of the contact.
 Owners that are constantly approaching their cats for petting can cause irritation or, occasionally, distress.
-Predatory play, grooming and verbal communication represents important social contact between owner and cat and is often better received than ‘kissing and cuddling'.
-Some cats enjoy the company of dogs also so company can come in different forms!
+Predatory play, grooming and verbal communication represents important social contact between owner and cat and is often better received than ‘kissing and cuddling’.
+Some cats enjoy the company of dogs, so company can come in different forms!

 Every cat is an individual but most prefer toys and games that are as close to the natural hunting experience as possible.
 Toys that move randomly are great; those that are motionless and left lying around soon become predictable and boring.
 Toys made from fur material or feathers that are of a similar size to prey animals are popular, as are those impregnated with catnip – a herb that cats can find particularly attractive.
 All should be stored away and brought out from time to time to maintain their novelty.
 Many cats enjoy retrieval games and this can represent an opportunity for social contact as well as play.
 (Click here for more information about playing with your cat)